 Dave's story of his wife Jill's pancreatic cancer, she was diagnosed in 2011

 Barely four months earlier, in August 2011, Jill had stomach pains.
 She put this down to over eating; our local GP thought it was 'probably' a hernia - an understandable diagnosis.
 After a month with no change the GP referred her to hospital as 'urgent'.
-Ultrasound and endoscopy showed nothing; she then had a four week wait for a ct scan.
+Ultrasound and endoscopy showed nothing; she then had a four week wait for a CT scan.
 The scan showed swollen lymph nodes in her stomach; initially thought to be lymphoma, a very treatable cancer.
 Another four weeks went by before she had a biopsy which showed the lymph nodes were secondaries from the primary tumour in the pancreas.
 Those two months between initial 'urgent' referral and diagnosis were the worst time for both of us.
 I watched Jill in perpetual pain, unable to eat or sleep properly and losing two stone in two months.
 I went bananas trying to find out when the next scan/ biopsy would be, querying delays and total lack of information.

-When she was diagnosed Dr Patel explained the bleak outlook; mean survival time six months, too advanced to be operable, palliative chemotherapy might extend her life by a month or two.
+When she was diagnosed her doctor explained the bleak outlook; mean survival time six months, too advanced to be operable, palliative chemotherapy might extend her life by a month or two.
 At least the strong painkillers now prescribed stopped the pain and her appetite returned.
 As a husband, what could I do to help?
 I'm an engineer, used to fixing problems, but at first I felt helpless.
 We spent a lot of time with Mr Google and real life friends gathering information.
 I was shocked to read that this 'relatively rare' cancer kills nearly 8000 people a year in the UK - nearly four times the number killed on the roads - yet there is so little known about it.

 So what did I do?
 Found new recipes and did the cooking, the washing up, laughed and cried with her, planned for what time we had.
-I went to her appointments and LISTENED -consultants talk to you about your terminal disease, but you come out with nothing in writing, going 'what did she say? are they going to do something else? when?' it's really difficult to cope with - you need a second person to check what they say.
+I went to her appointments and LISTENED -consultants talk to you about your terminal disease, but you come out with nothing in writing, going 'What did she say?
+Are they going to do something else?
+When?' it's really difficult to cope with - you need a second person to check what they say.

-Meanwhile the chemo routine - 1 day a week, 3 weeks on, 1 week off - went well.
+Meanwhile the chemotherapy routine - 1 day a week, 3 weeks on, 1 week off - went well.
 The 'palliative' dose did not have severe side effects; some nausea and tiredness but she was able to eat normally, go for walks, see friends and life was 'ok'.
 Jill decided to have a 'celebration' of her life while she was still alive.
 She had a great gift for gathering and maintaining friendships, so in March over 100 people from all corners of her life descended on the Blue Boar and sang songs, read poems, talked about Jill's life (see youtube 'jillychrissy').
 This was an amazingly brave and positive event which meant so much to Jill.